Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Related Work

-Learning from imbalanced data is a topic with a long history.
-Traditionally, machine learning algorithms (e.g., SVM\cite{cortes1995support}, Neural Networks\cite{lin1991neural} ) may assume that the number of samples in considered classes are roughly the same, which is not the case in many real-life problems, medical issues for example.
+\textbf{Data Imbalance.} Traditionally, ML algorithms may assume that the number of samples in considered classes are roughly the same, which is not the case in real-life problems.
 In many medical datasets, the ratio of minority class to majority class can be 1:10, even up to 1:50 \cite{yang2020rethinking}.
-The key point of imbalanced learning is that the minority classes are often more important with more essential information, under the background of medical datasets, that is to say, we need to focus on the diseased samples rather than the healthy samples.

-Over the last two decades, a series of studies have been proposed to overcome imbalanced data learning issues, which can mainly be classified into three different approaches: data-level methods, algorithm-level methods, and the combination of the two.

-Data-level methods modify the dataset to balance the minority and the majority.
-A typical way is to remove some samples from the majority class (undersampling) or produce some samples that are similar to the minority samples (oversampling).
-Algorithm-level methods do not change the dataset directly; rather, they modify the algorithm to enhance the attention of the model to the minority class, for example, setting cost matrix in cost-sensitive learning with some assistance of domain experts before-hand\cite{elkan2001foundations}. \cite{lin2017focal} proposed a new loss function Focal Loss address the one-stage object detection scenario in which there is an extreme imbalance foreground and background classes during training, significantly approved the accuracy of one-stage detectors.

-Many methods take the advantage of the previous two, combine one of the data-level or algorithm-level methods with some state-of-art machine learning method.
-SMOTEBoost\cite{chawla2003smoteboost} combined SMOTE\cite{chawla2002smote} with Boosting\cite{freund1996experiments} ensemble learning to gain a strong ensemble classifier.
-SPE \cite{liu2020self} tried to handle tasks on the highly imbalanced, noisy and large-scale dataset by introducing the “classification hardness” function (any function that can calculate the loss/error of a single sample) and using under-sampling with an iterated strategy to perform boosting-like serial training to obtain an additive model.
+The key point of imbalanced learning is that the minority classes are often more important, namely, we need to focus on the diseased samples rather than the healthy samples.
+A series of studies have been conducted to overcome data imbalance issue, which can be classified into three types: i) data-level methods, which adjust the dataset to balance the minority and majority.
+A typical way is to downsample the majority or oversample the minority; ii) algorithm-level methods, which do not change the dataset directly, but rather enhance the attention of the model to the minority by modifying the algorithm, i.e., by setting a cost matrix in cost-sensitive learning with help from domain experts\cite{elkan2001foundations}; iii) the combination of both, which takes the advantage of the above methods.
+For instance, SMOTEBoost\cite{chawla2003smoteboost} combines SMOTE\cite{chawla2002smote} with Boosting\cite{freund1996experiments} ensemble learning to gain a strong ensemble classifier, SPE \cite{liu2020self} tries to handle tasks on the highly imbalanced, noisy and large-scale dataset by introducing the “classification hardness” function and undersampling with an iterated strategy.